Po-Mato/tech-blog/docs/architecture.md

 - Setting up Node.js (v18).
 - Installing dependencies.
 - Building the project.
-- Deploying the `dist` directory to a specified GitHub Pages repository (`../Po-Mato.github.io`).
+- Deploying the `out` directory (Next.js static export) to GitHub Pages.

 ## Testing Strategy

-The project primarily uses `npm run lint` for code quality checks.
+The project primarily uses `pnpm lint` for code quality checks.
 No dedicated unit or integration test files were found in the codebase.